jbelmont/software-testing-workshop/integration-tests/instructions.md

 * `cd integration-tests`
 ### II.
 Using text editor of your choice open program.test.js and complete each TODO block.

-### 1. Finish Integration test for the /api/v1/users/badMofos route:
+### 1. Finish Integration test for the /api/v1/users/badMofos endpoint:

 #### Inspect the payload with the following curl command
 ```sh